Konon Molody: Beginnings in intelligence work: the GRU

 In October 1940, Molody became a Red Army conscript and soldier.
 Later, he evinced a strong capacity to learn quickly and to master new tasks and assignments prodigiously.
 He also proved adept at mastering foreign languages in a short period of time.
 Therefore, he was quickly re-assigned as a reconnaissance and military intelligence officer by autumn 1940.
 As a military intelligence officer, he served in the GRU (Soviet Military Intelligence).
 In Molody's biography of himself as the KGB illegal, Gordon Lonsdale (Spy: Twenty Years of Secret Service), he narrates the "legend" that he was from a Polish family from Lvov (Lviv) and two years younger than he really was (that is, Lonsdale was two years younger than Molody in the "legend" or backstory).
 Lonsdale in the "legend" had first arrived in Warsaw in the summer of 1939.
 He begins to work with a Polish underground resistance group and obtains papers as a Volksdeutscher.
-Lonsdale continues to describe the situation in Warsaw which after September 1939 fell was conquered and divided between the Soviets and Nazi Germany.
+Lonsdale continues to describe the situation in Warsaw which after September 1939 was conquered and divided between the Soviets and Nazi Germany.
 Germany held Warsaw.
 All the while, Lonsdale (Molody) was learning and practicing his Polish and German from summer 1939 to summer 1940.
 Ostensibly he was part of the Polish underground movement (the backstory), but in reality this time period and training was part of his language training as a GRU intelligence officer.
 Molody (as Lonsdale) was also receiving training using passwords, dead drops, safehouses and learned how to escape a surveillance tail from enemy intelligence agents.
 Sometime in late 1940 or early 1941, Molody (as Lonsdale) began his work as a Volksdeutscher inside a German Organization Todt.
 Todt was in charge of building civil infrastructure (bridges, roads, railways) in Lvov.